AIProCo/sNet-API-Demo/README.md

 ### **Installation and Solution Guide**

-- You can refer to one of the technical documents in the repository for installation and guide:
+- You can refer to one of the following technical documents in the repository for installation and guide:
   + English: AIPro_sNet_solution_guide_v1(English).pdf
   + Korean: AIPro_sNet_solution_guide_v1(Korean).pdf